CDCgov/phdi-azure/docs/implementation-guide.md

 ![repo-secret-4](./images/repo-secret-4.png)

 ### Step 7: Run the Terraform Setup GitHub Workflow
-In order for Terraform to deploy the PHDI pipelines, it needs a place to store the "state" of your Azure project.
-In this context "state" is simply a record of the current configuration of the project.
-In the first stage of a deployment Terraform compares the configuration specified in the `terraform/` directory of your forked phdi-azure repository to the current state of your Azure project.
-In the second stage Terraform makes the necessary changes to resolve any differences and align the Azure project with the repository.
-To create a Azure storage account for storing the state of your Azure project run the `Terraform Setup` GitHub Workflow.
+In order for Terraform to deploy the PHDI pipelines, it needs a place to store the "state" of your Azure resource group.
+In this context "state" is simply a record of the current configuration of the resource group.
+In the first stage of a deployment Terraform compares the configuration specified in the `terraform/` directory of your forked phdi-azure repository to the current state of your Azure resource group.
+In the second stage Terraform makes the necessary changes to resolve any differences and align the Azure resource group with the repository.
+To create a Azure storage account for storing the state of your Azure resource group run the `Terraform Setup` GitHub Workflow.
 For additional information on state please reffer to [this documentation](https://www.terraform.io/language/state) from Terraform.

 To run `Terraform Setup` follow the steps below.
 1. Navigate to `https://github.com/<MY-GITHUB-ORGANIZATION>/phdi-azure` in your browser.